ashish0kumar/BubbleGem/README.md

-# ♊ GemGo
+# 🧼 BubbleGem

-*GemGo* is a command-line interface (CLI) for [Google Gemini](https://gemini.google.com/app), built using the [Bubble Tea framework](https://github.com/charmbracelet/bubbletea) in Go. <br>
+BubbleGem is a command-line interface (CLI) for [Google Gemini](https://gemini.google.com/app), built using the [Bubble Tea framework](https://github.com/charmbracelet/bubbletea) in Go. <br>
-With *GemGo*, you can ask questions and interact with the Gemini AI in your terminal environment.
+With BubbleGem, you can ask questions and interact with the Gemini AI in your terminal environment.

 ![ss](assets/ss.png)